ngtra14/Restaurant-Recommender-App/README.md

 # Credit

-This is the team project done in my DVA course with collaboration from my teammates: Steve, Cuong and Jonathan.
+This is the team project done at Georgia Tech OMSA program -  Data Visualization and Analytics course with collaboration from my teammates: Steve Zheng, Cuong Pham and Jonathan Morgan.